-NOTE: When using the MSE-set command, the tag and length of the CT are not included in the coding of the data field.

-L.5.4.2 PIN
+L.4.2.2 PIN

-PINs are used to identify a user and to protect data.
-See clause L.10 for further details.
+PINs may be used to identify a user and to protect data.
+See clause L.4.6 for further details.

-L.5.4.3 Symmetric secret keys
+L.4.2.3 Symmetric secret keys

 Symmetric secret keys are 16-byte, 24-byte or 32-byte AES keys used for symmetric key mutual authentication.
 Two secret keys, KENC and KMIC, are shared by the secure element and its host, and can be diversified, for example by using the secure element serial number.
 Mutual authentication consists of each entity proving that it possesses the two keys to the other entity.
 A symmetric key can optionally be protected by a ratification counter.
 There may be multiple key pairs (KENC, KMIC) in an ASE.
 They shall be created together and initialized during the personalization phase.